Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Simulations

 \subsubsection{Settings}

 It is considered that at one arbitrary CR, $S=10$ FL UEs are participating in the training in a resource-constrained wireless system with~$K=10$ RBs coexisting with~$20$ HB traffic UEs.
 All UEs, FL and HB traffic UEs are uniformly distributed in the cell of radius of $\SI{50}{\meter}$.
 The system has an SCS of \SI{60}{\kilo\hertz} where each RB contains 12 subcarriers.
 The ``long-term" average of the stationary channel is only subject to free-space path loss.
 The HB traffic minimum rate requirement among all HB traffic UEs is of $\SI[per-mode = symbol]{10}{\mega\bit\per\second}$.
 We assume that FL UEs train a neural network of model parameter size of~$D=\SI{800}{\mega\bit}$ on a dataset of the same size and dimension of Cifar-10~\cite{cifar}, i.e., in total of 60000 RGB images of size $32\times 32$ with floating points in $32$-bits, distributed among UEs.
-The 60000 images are assumed to be distributed among the~$S$ UEs according to uniform random ratios.
+The 60000 images are assumed to be distributed among the~$S$ UEs according to random ratios in order to simulate imbalanced quantity of local data, hence system heterogeneity.
 The computation cycle required for one sample $C_s$ is calculated as $15$ cycles per bit~\cite{Do_2022_DRLUAVFL_FLcomputEnergyRef} multiplied by the number of bits contained in one data sample.
 FL UEs perform local SGD updates of 20 epochs (to reduce the overall CR~\cite{mcmahan_FL_2017}).
 The complete system parameters are detailed in the~\Cref{tab: param}.
-For ease of comparison, the UE-wise energy budget constraint is transformed to a network-wide sum energy constraint of~$E_{\text{budget}}$.
+For ease of comparison, the UE-wise energy budget constraint is transformed to a network-wide sum energy constraint of~$E_{\mathrm{budget}}$.